hk9900/HKAuthKit/README.md

 # HKAuthKit

 A comprehensive authentication framework for iOS applications built with SwiftUI and Firebase.
+HKAuthKit provides a complete authentication solution with support for multiple authentication methods, built-in validation, and seamless Firebase integration.

-## Features
+## ✨ Features

 - 🔐 **Multiple Authentication Methods**: Email/password, Google Sign-In, Apple Sign-In
 - 🔥 **Firebase Integration**: Built on Firebase Auth with Firestore support